-Dell OpenManage Server Administrator has the facility to execute an application when a fault is detected in the hardware, and this can be used to trigger an email to alert an administrator.
+Dell OpenManage Server Administrator can execute an application when a fault is detected in the hardware, unfortunately there is no built in e-mail support, so this PowerShell can send the email for you without the need for any additional software.

 - Download the Dell Alert Script